Hire Space

 Do you use events as a marketing tool for your business?

 Yes, I use them as a massive dose of goodwill.
 I don’t set too many expectations for an event.
 For me they are like parties with friends; everyone gets enriched by operating in a home environment.
-I fully expect wild and wonderful things to spiral out of the event, that adds value to everyone present.
+I fully expect wild and wonderful things to spiral out of the event, that add value to everyone present.
 It's the essence of EightPR and our The Club approach.
 It's a big part of what we do and who we are.
 We also know the corporate and brand world really well, and we do lots of research to get closer to how businesses see events and better understand how we can work collaboratively together.

 Are there any useful resources you can recommend to planners?